A major focus of the severe behavior department

 - be at risk for long-term institutionalization

 A substantial and growing body of research has shown that behavioral treatments designed with consideration of the cause(s) of problem behavior are more effective than arbitrarily selected treatments.
-The Severe Behavior Disorders Program determines the cause(s) of problem behavior through functional analysis.
+The severe behavior disorders department determines the cause(s) of problem behavior through functional analysis.

 Functional analysis results are then used to design individually tailored treatments for each child’s problem behavior.
-During treatment, children are often taught socially appropriate ways to interact with parents and caregivers through functional communication training (FCT).
+During treatment, children and key stakeholders in care participate in intervention development.
+The programs offered focus heavily on functional communication training and other prosocial responses critical for skill acquisition and optimizing success in home, school and community settings.

-The Severe Behavior Disorders Program offers services including evaluation, outpatient services, and a day-treatment program.
-Each child moves through the program based on his or her individual needs.
+The severe behavior department offers services including evaluation, outpatient services, and day treatment (30 hours per week) and intensive outpatient (15 hours per week) programs.
+Each child moves through the therapy based on their individual needs.

 Children with less-severe behavior are seen multiple days per week for 1-3 hours.